immanuel-rajadurai/immanuel-rajadurai/README.md

 - 👋 Hi, I’m @immanuel-rajadurai
-- 👀 I’m interested in Artificial intelligence, Python, Java, Scala, Javascript
+- 👀 I’m interested in Artificial intelligence, Prompt Engineering and Machine Learning
-- 🌱 I’m currently doing Web Development and Maching Learning prjects
+- 🌱 I’m currently doing multiple Maching Learning prjects
 - 💞️ I’m looking to collaborate on Projects that use Machine Learning and also Web Development Projects
 - 📫 How to reach me ...